tj-kim/pFedDef_v1/README.md

 ## Evaluation

 The evaluation of saved neural networks are performed in jupyter notebook instances found in the Evaluation folder.
 Individual notebooks load relevant weights and perform adversarial attacks on the models.
+Note that the jupyter notebook environment and package dependency is equivalent to the .py files used to run the experiments.

 The following evaluation tools are included:
 - loading a pre-trained group of federated learning models for different learning types, and performing transfer attack between clients and recording statistic